 10) Determine What Scale to Use

 I’ve never used this feature ever, but I imagine some people would find this very useful.
-It’s somewhat similar to Plugin Boutique’s incredibly popular scaler (you can grab that here), which uses AI to tell you where you can proceed with a melody or progression harmonically and melodically.
+It’s somewhat similar to Plugin Boutique’s incredibly popular scaler which uses AI to tell you where you can proceed with a melody or progression harmonically and melodically.

-A lot of people will take issue with this kind of thing because it could have a negative effect on a person’s creativity, but on the other hand, it could make another person even more creative.
+A lot of people will take issue with this kind of thing because it could hurt a person’s creativity, but on the other hand, it could make another person even more creative.
 You could argue both ways.

 But I digress.
 The GP Scaler will help you determine what scale is being used and it’ll help you proceed with a composition if you’re struggling with where to go with it.